"supporting and encouraging high quality economic, financial and business journalism"

 Sir Geoffrey OwenFormer chairman of The Wincott Foundation and former editor of the Financial Times.
 Visiting Professor, Department of Management, London School of Economics.

-Rupert Pennant-ReaChairman of The Economist Group, former editor of The Economist and deputy governor of the Bank of England.
-Chairman of Royal London.
+Rupert Pennant-ReaFormer chairman of The Economist Group, former editor of The Economist, former deputy governor of the Bank of England.
+From 2013-18 he chaired Royal London, the mutual life, pensions and investment firm.

 Bill RobinsonChief Economist at KPMG, formerly Director of the Institute for Fiscal Studies, Special Adviser to the Chancellor of the Exchequer and an economic columnist on the Independent and the Independent on Sunday.